 When it comes to noise-canceling headphones, it’s hard to beat the Sony WH-1000XM4.
 These active noise cancellation (ANC) cans are so good, they top many of our best-of lists including the best headphones, the best noise-canceling headphones, and the best wireless headphones.
-But as awesome as the XM4 are, at $348, .
+But as awesome as the XM4 are, at $348, they’re not all that affordable.
 So we went in search of wireless ANC headphones that achieve most of what the XM4 can do, but for way less coin.

 Each is a set of black, over-ear wireless headphones with active noise cancellation and Bluetooth multipoint (for connecting two devices simultaneously), and USB-C charging, but that’s where the similarity ends.
 How do they perform?
 Let’s check ‘em out.

 Let’s start at the top of the price range.
 Soundcore might not have Sony’s credibility as a brand when it comes to personal audio, but the Anker-owned division is quickly making gains.
 We’ve been very impressed with the company’s true wireless offerings like the Liberty 2 Pro and Liberty Air 2 Pro, and the Life Q30 also has much to recommend them.

 They have a fold-up and fold-flat design that is identical to the Sony WH-1000XM4 and they ship inside their own zippered carrying case, with a charging cable and a 3.5mm analog cable.

 Although all three headphones are very light, weighing less than 10 ounces, the Life Q30 are the lightest at 9.3 ounces — only 0.3 ounces heavier than the XM4.
 They have well-padded and comfortably-shaped ear-cushions and a sleek metal headband that offers more adjustment travel than any of the other models including the Sonys.